- Dunstan Power

 Find out more about ByteSnap’s Industrial Android Application Development Service >>

-This is an application on the embedded hardware that has a single or main purpose.
-It is the core logic that ties the OS and hardware together into what is the product.
+This software is an application on the embedded hardware that has a single or main purpose.
+It is the core logic that ties the operating system (OS) and hardware together into the product.

 Applications are normally as sophisticated as the hardware they are required to run on.